yagu0/ActiveAnomalyAggregation/README.md

 ## Usage

+The Python functions in acanag only require a Python installation to function.
+However, you need to have the interactive web platform Jupyter running on your computer in order to natively run the Jupyter notebook example in doc/source/content/examples.
+Ways to get Jupyter running on your computer via command line tools or a graphical user interface such as Anaconda Navigator can be found online: jupyter.org and anaconda.com are good starting places.
+Otherwise, you will have to convert the notebook .ipynb file to a .py script to run it.

-See the Jupyter notebook example in doc/source/content/examples.
-A Jupyter notebook reproducing the results from the associated paper can itself be found in doc/source/content/Reproducible.
+An additional Jupyter notebook reproducing the results from the associated paper is found in doc/source/content/Reproducible.